 Let’s find out more about the Anthurium Papillilaminum plant care below.

-Anthurium Papillilaminum Care
+Anthurium papillilaminum Care

-Anthurium Papillilaminum Care Guide
+Anthurium Papillilaminum Growing Guide

 The Anthurium Papillilaminum plant likes organic, nutrient-rich soil with good drainage.
 The soil mix should retain sufficient moisture to thrive and remain hydrated.

-Mix one part vermicompost, some coconut husk or coco coir, half-part perlite, and one-third peat moss to make the ideal potting mix.
+Mix one part vermicompost, coconut husk or coco coir, half-part perlite, and one-third peat moss to make the ideal potting mix.

 Also, maintain a pH of about 5.5 – 6.5 for the Anthurium Papillilaminum plant to remain healthy and fresh.